Common Name: Wild Parsnip

 - Forms a long thick taproot that is similar in appearance and smell to cultivated parsnips.

 Wild parsnip is most commonly found along road and rail rights-of-way.
 It is also found invading a variety of disturbed landscapes including trails, natural areas, pastures, forest and field margins, waste areas, unmaintained gravel pits, and idle lands.
 It can tolerate dry, mesic, or wet soils, but does not grow in shaded areas.

 Means of spread and distribution

-This plant spreads primarily by rhizomes and seeds.
+This plant spreads primarily seeds.
 Seeds remain viable in the soil for several years.
 It is found commonly throughout Minnesota, with the highest populations in the southeastern region.

 Wild parsnip is highly invasive and if ignored can spread rapidly, developing into large monocultures that replace native animal and plant habitat.
 It reduces the quality of agricultural forage crops and can negatively impact livestock if ingested.
 The plant sap contains toxic chemicals that are activated by sunlight and can cause serious burns and blisters to human skin after contact.

 - A sound management plan is necessary to manage this species and will take several years of commitment to ensure that the population has decreased significantly and is not a serious problem.
 Management plans that combine fall and early spring applications of specific foliar herbicides and pre-flower mowing throughout the growing season have been shown to produce excellent results, especially when follow-up management occurs for several years until the seed bank is significantly reduced.
 Restoration of treated sites by fostering existing or newly planted site-specific native plant species can also sustain management well into the future and prevent new populations from developing.
 When working in or around wild parsnip, ALWAYS wear proper clothing and gloves that protect the skin from contact with the toxic plant sap of this plant.